LucaIsMyName/photos.lucamack.at/web/README.md

 Higher values indicate more colorful images, while lower values indicate more monochromatic images.

-### Most Colorful and Monochromatic Images

-The Statistics page identifies:

-- **Most Colorful Images**: The top 5 images with the highest colorfulness scores.
-- **Most Monochromatic Images**: The top 5 images with the lowest colorfulness scores.

-These are displayed in the Statistics page with their colorfulness values.

 ### Color Palettes

 The application generates two types of color palettes: